sonocotta/raspberry-media-center/README.md

 - [x] UPNP sink (gmediarender)

 This will allow to integrate into existing media sources with Home Assistant, LMS, or Mopidy instance, including multi-room sync.

+#### How to use them

+- Write the downloaded Armbian image onto an SD card of your choice.
+Start your Orange Pi and find its IP address.
+The next steps will assume that the IP address of each node stays the same after reboot.
+You might need to configure your router to lease static IP to Orange Pi to make it stable.
+- Open [media-center-via-ansible](/firmware/media-center-via-ansible) folder in vscode.
+In case you don't want to install vscode, you can run commands in plain terminal as well.
+Please use [tasks.json](/firmware/.vscode/tasks.json) file for reference
+- Prepare [hosts](/firmware/hosts) file.
+Add your node's IP address and name.
+If you prefer password auth, you need to add a password here, but ssh-key auth is recommended
+- Run `0. install host prerequisites` task.
+It will install necessary tools on your laptop/PC, like Ansible client and such
+- Run `1-hifi-raspberry-pi.yml`, `1-loud-raspberry-pi.yml` or `1-louder-raspberry-pi.yml` playbook using `1. apply without password` task depending on your hardware.
+- Run remaining playbooks the same way, pick those that you're planning to use

 ### Third-party Media Software